islamicity24/AmazonCity/Mod  13/Challenge Lab/Implementing a Serverless Architecture for the Cafe.md

 Before creating the daily reporting event, you must test that the salesAnalysisReport Lambda function works correctly.

-22. Create a test for the _salesAnalysisReport_ Lambda function.
+22. Create a test for the _salesAnalysisReport_ Lambda function. (configure it)

-**Tip**: You don't need to worry about parameters, so enter an event name and accept the default `hello-world test event`.
+**Tip**: You don't need to worry about parameters, so enter an event name and accept the default `hello-world-test-event`.

 23. **Run** the _salesAnalysisReport test_.
 If the test succeeds, you should have an email report in a couple of minutes.